mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 3. **Automated Rebase and Merge:**
     - Upon successful merge of a pull request into the `release` branch, an automated workflow attempts to rebase and merge `release` into `main`.
-    - This automated process only occurs if there are no merge conflicts.

 4. **Release Preparation:**
     - The `android-release.yml` workflow runs automatically on every push or (PR) merge to `release`.